C-GRASP/CoastalGrainSizeLit/README.md

 * Fellowes, T.E., Vila-Concejo, A. and Gallop, S.L., 2019.
 Morphometric classification of swell-dominated embayed beaches.
 Marine Geology, 411, pp.78-87.
 * Leonardi, N., Carnacina, I., Donatelli, C., Ganju, N.K., Plater, A.J., Schuerch, M. and Temmerman, S., 2018.
 Dynamic interactions between coastal storms and salt marshes: A review.
 Geomorphology, 301, pp.92-107.
 * https://www.nature.com/articles/s41598-018-25437-1
+* Sherwood, C.R., van Dongeren, A., Doyle, J., Hegermiller, C.A., Hsu, T.J., Kalra, T.S., Olabarrieta, M., Penko, A.M., Rafati, Y., Roelvink, D. and van der Lugt, M., 2021.
+Modeling the Morphodynamics of Coastal Responses to Extreme Events: What Shape Are We In?.
+* Owens, P.N., Blake, W.H., Gaspar, L., Gateuille, D., Koiter, A.J., Lobb, D.A., Petticrew, E.L., Reiffarth, D.G., Smith, H.G. and Woodward, J.C., 2016.
+Fingerprinting and tracing the sources of soils and sediments: Earth and ocean science, geoarchaeological, forensic, and human health applications.
+Earth-Science Reviews, 162, pp.1-23.
+* McLachlan, A., Defeo, O. and Short, A.D., 2018.
+Characterising sandy beaches into major types and states: Implications for ecologists and managers.
+Estuarine, Coastal and Shelf Science, 215, pp.152-160.
+* Degli, E.I., Defeo, O. and Scapini, F., 2021.
+Arthropodofauna richness and abundance across beach–dune systems with contrasting morphodynamics.
+Regional Studies in Marine Science, 44, p.101722.
+* de Schipper, M.A., Ludka, B.C., Raubenheimer, B., Luijendijk, A.P. and Schlacher, T.A., 2021.
+Beach nourishment has complex implications for the future of sandy shores.
+Nature Reviews Earth & Environment, 2(1), pp.70-84.
+* Gallagher, E., Wadman, H., McNinch, J., Reniers, A. and Koktas, M., 2016.
+A conceptual model for spatial grain size variability on the surface of and within beaches.
+Journal of Marine Science and Engineering, 4(2), p.38.

 ## Sediment sorting modeling
 * Huisman, B.J.A., Ruessink, B.G., De Schipper, M.A., Luijendijk, A.P. and Stive, M.J.F., 2018.
 Modelling of bed sediment composition changes at the lower shoreface of the Sand Motor.
 Coastal Engineering, 132, pp.33-49.
 * Ward, S.L., Scourse, J.D., Yokoyama, Y. and Neill, S.P., 2020.
 The challenges of constraining shelf sea tidal models using seabed sediment grain size as a proxy for tidal currents.
 Continental Shelf Research, 205, p.104165.
+* Zhou, Z., Liu, Q., Fan, D., Coco, G., Gong, Z., Möller, I., Xu, F., Townend, I. and Zhang, C., Simulating the role of tides and sediment characteristics on tidal flat sorting and bedding dynamics.
+Earth Surface Processes and Landforms.

 ## Temporal grain size variability
 * Castagno, K.A., Donnelly, J.P. and Woodruff, J.D., 2021.
 Grain-Size Analysis of Hurricane-Induced Event Beds in a New England Salt Marsh, Massachusetts, USA.
 Journal of Coastal Research, 37(2), pp.326-335.